 The Anti-Cancer Foundation of South Australia is a Company limited by guarantee.
 Pursuant to the Constitution, each member undertakes to contribute to the property of the Company in the event of it being wound up.
 The maximum contribution per member in accordance with the guarantee is \$100.
-Directors' Report for the year ended 30

-June 2020 (continued) Information on Directors
+Information on Directors